-The refrigerant inside the unit is mildly flammable, but normally does not leak.
-If the refrigerant leaks in the room and comes in contact with fire from a burner, a heater, or a cooker, this may result in fire, or the formation of a harmful gas.
+R410A is a non-combustible refrigerant, and R32 is a mildly flammable refrigerant; they normally don't leak.
+If the refrigerant leaks in the room and comes into contact with fire from a burner, a heater, or a cooker, this may result in a fire (in case of R32), or the formation of a harmful gas.

-Turn off any combustible heating devices, ventilate the room, and contact the dealer from which you purchased the unit.
+Turn off any combustible heating devices, ventilate the room, and contact the dealer from where you purchased the unit.

-Do not use the unit until a service person confirms that the portion from which the refrigerant leaked is repaired.
+Do not use the unit until a service person confirms that the part from which the refrigerant leaked has been repaired.